 The common shares represented by an effective form of proxy in favour of management nominees will be voted or withheld from voting on any poll at the meeting.
 Where you specify a choice with respect to any matter to be acted upon, the shares will be voted on any poll in accordance with the specification so made.
 If you do not provide instructions, your shares will be voted in favour of the matters to be acted upon as set out herein.
-The persons appointed under the form of proxy, which we have furnished, are conferred with discretionary authority with respect to amendments or variations of those matters specified in the form of proxy and notice of annual and special meeting and with respect to any other matters which may properly be brought before the meeting or any adjournment or postponement thereof.
+The persons appointed under the form of proxy, which we have furnished, are conferred with discretionary authority with respect to amendments or variations of those matters specified in the form of proxy and notice of annual meeting and with respect to any other matters which may properly be brought before the meeting or any adjournment or postponement thereof.
 At the time of printing this information circular - proxy statement, we know of no such amendment, variation or other matter.
 If you attend the meeting (virtually) and are eligible to vote, you can vote on any amendments, variations or other matters that properly come before the meeting in accordance with your wishes.
-If you are voting by proxy, the persons named in the form of proxy will have discretionary authority to vote on any such amendments, variations or other matters that may properly come before the meeting.
-We may utilize the Broadridge QuickvoteTM service to assist beneficial holders with voting their shares over the telephone.
+If you are voting by proxy, the persons named in the form of proxy will have discretionary authority to vote on any such amendments, variations or other matters that may properly come before the meeting, as he or she sees fit for each item of business at the meeting.
+We may utilize the Broadridge Quickvote[TM] service to assist beneficial holders with voting their shares over the telephone.